 BIO AND PRESS

-Opposing artistic tastes, divergent creative processes and yet a shared obsession with melody define the Virginia-based indie band, Stray Fossa.
-Brothers, Nick and Will Evans, and childhood friend, Zach Blount, grew up writing music together.
-Numerous monikers, solo efforts and a six-year hiatus later, in 2018, the three dropped everything, moved to Charlottesville, Virginia, built a studio into the attic of their house and began crafting songs together again.
+Opposing artistic tastes, divergent creative processes and yet a shared obsession with melody define Stray Fossa.
+Brothers, Nick and Will Evans, and childhood friend, Zach Blount, grew up playing music together.
+Numerous monikers, solo efforts and a six-year hiatus later, in 2018, the three dropped everything, moved to Charlottesville, Virginia, built a studio into the attic of their house and began writing songs together again.

-Notable playlist placement: Spotify Fresh Finds, Fresh Finds: Rock, Fresh Finds: Indie, New Music Friday UK, undercurrents
+Notable playlist placement: Spotify Fresh Finds, Fresh Finds: Rock, Fresh Finds: Indie, New Music Friday UK, undercurrents, Nice Guys, David Dean Burkhart, BIRP!, The Daily Dose

 "Where does the band fit in the music landscape of today?
 As it stands, somewhere between the bubbliness of New Pornographers and the sensuality/smoothness of Cigarettes After Sex: cool with a coquette smirk." - Earmilk